powsybl/powsybl-core/docs/grid_model/extensions.md

 This extension is provided in the module `com.powsybl:powsybl-iidm-extensions`.

-(two-windings-transformer-to-be-estimated-extension)=
+(two-winding-transformer-to-be-estimated-extension)=
-## Two-windings transformer to be estimated
+## Two-winding transformer to be estimated

 This extension is used to indicate if a two-winding transformer tap changer is to be estimated during a state estimation, i.e., if its tap position should be an output of the state estimation.
 * A two-winding transformer has a ratio tap changer and/or a phase tap changer.
 Each tap changer can be estimated or not.